Ross Ulbricht: Presidential pardon and release

 Trump's pardon of Ulbricht was criticized by some in the press.
 The Nation wrote of the pardon:

-"It’s an especially telling irony given that Trump has also repeatedly advocated the death penalty for convicted drug dealers--and it’s doubtful anyone within the United States has trafficked in drugs on the scale that Ulbricht has."
+"It's an especially telling irony given that Trump has also repeatedly advocated the death penalty for convicted drug dealers —and it's doubtful anyone within the United States has trafficked in drugs on the scale that Ulbricht has."

+According to an article in the New Yorker, Ulbricht's pardon was the result of a political bargain: "In late 2023, as Mr. Trump ramped up his presidential campaign, he met Angela McArdle, the Libertarian Party's leader, who told him that he could win the Libertarian vote if he promised to release Mr. Ulbricht."

+Ulbricht later gave a speech about this pardon at the 2026 Republican National Convention.

 Other ventures

 Good Wagon Books

 In 2010, Ulbricht partnered with his friend Donny Palmertree to help build an online used bookseller, Good Wagon Books.
 Following the departure of Palmertree, he continued to operate the business as CEO until March 2011.

 2021 NFT sale

 Ulbricht's family raised money for efforts to release him from prison via the decentralized autonomous organization FreeRossDAO, which accepted donations from the public.
-In December 2021, the family auctioned a collection of his writings and artwork as an NFT, which FreeRossDAO bought for 1,442 Ethereum, worth about $6.27 million at the time.
+In December 2021, the family auctioned a collection of his writings and artwork as an NFT, which FreeRossDAO bought for 1,442 Ethereum, worth about million.